 Italy is the fourth biggest ecommerce market in Europe.
 More than 80% of Italians are now online, and this is expected to increase by 16% within the year.
 In 2016 Italy had 13 million frequent online shoppers spending about €1,400 each.

-Italian shoppers are increasingly mobile, and PayPal is a popular mobile method.
+Italian shoppers are increasingly mobile.
 Pre-paid cards are also popular due to (perceived) better security and decreased costs.
 The most popular credit cards are Visa and Mastercard and the most popular prepaid debit card is Postepay (co-branded with Visa).
 The local debit scheme PagoBancomat has announced it will also soon launch a web payment method.
 With their brand recognition and high card penetration, we expect that method to grow quickly.

 While purchasing from international websites is relatively common in the Netherlands, the most popular payment method, iDEAL, is local to the Dutch market. iDEAL is an inter-bank system covered by all major Dutch consumer banks, allowing shoppers to use their bank account for online purchases.
 Direct debits and open invoice payments are also popular.